All Episodes

 I want you to hang on because it'll make you a complimentary one-year member of Rush 24-7.

-And we'll throw in a couple of uh uh club gitmo items as well.
+And we'll throw in a couple of club git-mo items as well.

-So don't don't hang up because we'll get the information necessary to get this activated.
+So don't hang up because we'll get the information necessary to get this activated.

-This is a story from uh uh Brent Bozell's new website, uh his blog Newsbusters exposing and combating or comparing liberal media bias.
+This is a story from Brent Bozell's new website, his blog Newsbusters, exposing and combating or comparing liberal media bias.

-Uh I'm saying this combating liberal media bias, and it's uh it's a story managing the news for Hillary's sake.
+And it's a story, managing the news for Hillary's sake.

-It's an it's a story about Los Angeles Times written by Rod Brownstein.
+It's a story about Los Angeles Times written by Rod Brownstein.

-America's leading Democrats, including some of the early favorites for the 2008 presidential nomination, Hillary, Evan Bye, Tom Vilsack, Mark Warner, gathered in Columbus, Ohio at a conference hosted by the Centrist Democrat Leadership Council.
+One hot and humid weekend this past July, America's leading Democrats, including some of the early favorites for the 2008 presidential nomination, Hillary Evanby, Tom Vilsack, Mark Warner, gathered in Columbus, Ohio at a conference hosted by the Centrist Democrat Leadership Council.

-The uh the press had a hard time controlling its glee when Senator Clinton was announced as the point person to lead the DLC's new political offensive code name American Dream Initiative to define the party's agenda for 2006 and 2008.
+The press had a hard time controlling its glee when Senator Clinton was announced as the point person to lead the DLC's new political offensive, code-name American Dream Initiative, to define the party's agenda for 2006 and 2008.

 Ron Brownstein wrote about it this way.

-He said the appointment solidified the ID of Clinton, once considered a champion of the party's left with the centrist movement that helped propel her husband to the White House in 1992.
+He said the appointment solidified the idea of Clinton, once considered a champion of the party's left, with the centrist movement that helped propel her husband to the White House in 1992.

-It also continued her effort, which is accelerated in recent months to present herself as a moderate on issues such as national security, immigration, and abortion.
+It also continued her effort, which has accelerated in recent months, to present herself as a moderate on issues such as national security, immigration, and abortion.

 What did the story miss?